Upgrade DH

 WS4, Sesja 2 - Sesja szkoleniowa na temat efektywnej regionalnej logistyki biomasy i wyzwań użytkowników końcowych w lokalnym łańcuchu wartości

-26 września 2023 | 09:00-12:00 AM CEST | Online
+26 września 2023 | 09:00-12:00 CEST | Online

 Wprowadzenie